25 November 2025

 Despite involving different assets on different days, the two events shared a common root cause: network constraints that triggered locational price adjustments, while demand steeply ramped up between dispatch intervals.

-This article looks at the conditions that caused the price spikes, the cost to batteries from the two events, and how locational pricing and bid dynamics caused batteries to charge whilst prices hit $14k/MWh.
+This article examines the conditions that caused the price spikes, the impact on batteries from the two events, and how locational pricing and bid dynamics led batteries to charge whilst prices hit $14k/MWh.

 wendel@modoenergy.com